redcentre/Carbon.Example.Licensing.DNA/README.md

 1. **Example Licensing Provider**
    A publicly available GitHub repository named [Carbon.Example.Licensing.Provider][git1] contains a Carbon compatible licensing provider that uses SQL Server as the backing storage.
 The readme in the repo describes the conventions of the Carbon licensing system and providers.
 2. **Red Centre Licensing Provider**
-   A proprietary licensing provider that is only used by applications hosted in the Red Centre Software Azure subscription.
+   A proprietary licensing provider that is only used by applications hosted in the [Red Centre Software][rcs] Azure subscription.
+There is a [NuGet package][nug1] available.

 Both of the providers implement the `ILicensingProvider` interface, so DNA can load and use them interchangeably.
 DNA uses a dialog to prompt for options specific to each provider and select the active one.